bartekpacia/garden/posts/suckless-androidsdk-setup.md

 ## Install Java Development Kit

-I prefer the official OpenJDK distribution, but other ones (like Eclipse Temurin) also work.
-On macOS (which I use), installing it is as simple as:
+On macOS, I prefer to use the OpenJDK distribution provided by Homebrew, but other ones (like Eclipse Temurin) are also fine:

 ```
-brew install openjdk@21
+brew install openjdk
 ```

-> Unless you have valid reasons not to, you should use JDK 21, since it's the
+> Unless you have valid reasons not to, you should the latest JDK.
-> latest LTS release.
 >
 > Here's [a great post from Jake Wharton] that explains this in much more
 > detail.
 Go read it!